1. Indefinite leave to remain

 Scottish Development International (SDI) is Scotland’s foreign direct investment agency.
 They encourage overseas businesses to set up a location here, invest in Scottish businesses, or buy Scottish products.

-This is achieved by providing information, partnering with businesses and investors who want to set up or invest here, and helping businesses find the connections they need.
+They provide information, and partner with businesses and investors who want to set up or invest here, and help businesses find the connections they need.

-For more information on starting up, read our guide starting a business: the basics.
+For more information on starting up, read our range of articles in the starting a business section.

 Get the support you need right now